pmcp/nuxtwindify/README.md

 > Nuxt - Tailwind - Netlify starter

+## Todo when starting based on this project

-## Netlify CMS
+### Netlify CMS

-- Change backend branch in admin/config.yml to correct branch
+- [ ] Change backend branch in admin/config.yml to correct branch
-- Change publicKey of Uploadcare folder
+- [ ] Change publicKey of Uploadcare folder

 ## TODO